-- 6. The established period of determining vacation credit will be from the employee's date of hire.
+- The established period of determining vacation credit will be from the employee's date of hire.
 Vacation credit earned by an employee cannot be transferred to another employee. - 7.
 Temporary employees shall not earn vacation nor be entitled to vacation upon separation. - 8.
 Vacation leave will not accrue while an employee is on leave of absence without pay. - 9.
-Paid holidays occurring during vacation are not charged as vacation time unless their regular schedule is more than 8 hours per pay and they choose to utilize vacation to complete their full shift. - 10.
-Use of Vacation Leave - a.
+Vacation accruals will be earned each biweekly pay period that an employee is paid for hours totaling a minimum of 51% of their position's base work schedule hours.
+This payment may be a combination of pay types which could include work comp pay, regular pay, vacation, sick or emergency paid sick leave.

+10. Use of Vacation Leave

+- a.
 Vacation leave credits shall accrue, but ordinarily may not be used during the first six months of employment unless specifically approved by the City Manager.
 Should, due to an emergency during the first six months of employment, vacation time be required before it is accrued, an employee may request an advance of up to 5 days.
 Advanced vacation time will be deducted from the employee's accrual as soon as the time is accrued.
 Should an employee leave or be terminated prior to repayment of advanced vacation time, it will be charged to the employee. - b.
 Vacation leave shall be requested in advance to the employee's Department Head who shall have the right to determine if the work schedule permits the absence of the employee during the requested period. - c.
 Upon reasonable notice to the employee, a Department Head may require an employee to use vacation leave.
 The City reserves the right to rearrange vacation schedules, to require employee to take vacations at certain times, as circumstances may prescribe.
-Further, the City Commission may alter its vacation policy at any time. - d.
-Vacation leave may be used in conjunction with the sick leave upon request of the employee and when the employee's sick leave credits have been exhausted. - 11.
-Payment of Vacation Leave Credits - a.
-An employee shall be paid for accrued vacation leave credits only upon termination after completing the probationary period and giving a two-week notice unless otherwise agreed upon by the City Manager.
+Further, the City Commission may alter its vacation policy at any time.